blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 Font prerendering
 ~~~~~~~~~~~~~~~~~

-When using traditional rasterized fonts, Godot caches glyphs on a per-font and
+When using traditional rasterized fonts, Blazium caches glyphs on a per-font and
 per-size basis.
 This reduces stuttering, but it can still occur the first time a
 glyph is displayed when running the project.
 This can be especially noticeable
 at higher font sizes or on mobile devices.